PROGRAM COSTS VARY

 PLEASE NOTE: Fees for Field Study and Short-Term programs will be billed to your student account and payment will be processed through the Bursar.

 Holt Students: Beginning in the 2011-2012 academic year, Holt students participating in an A&S/CPS Field Study course pay the same program price as A&S students.
 Holt students participating in Holt field study courses must pay a trip fee covering the costs of the travel, and the Holt per-credit tuition for the accompanying course.

 Students who participate in a Non-Rollins program will pay Rollins an administrative fee.
-Beginning in the spring of 2012, this fee will be $250 for summer and interession programs and $550 for semester programs.
+The fee is $150 for summer and interession programs and $550 for semester programs.
 The fee covers advising and assistance provided by International Programs and other offices on campus, and the transfer and review of credits.
 In addition, students on an independent program will pay all of the program costs directly to their host university and/or provider.

 On all programs, you will most likely encounter additional costs that may include visa, books, laundry, personal hygiene products, entertainment and recreation, weekend trips, souvenirs, other personal expenses, or extended travel during breaks or after the term.
 Additional costs can vary widely depending on the location of your study abroad program, the cost of living there, the current exchange rate and other factors.

 We strongly recommend that you plan ahead for the additional costs associated with study abroad.
 Most students want to be able to purchase some souvenirs and have the opportunity to participate in at least some activities not covered in the direct program costs.
 Talk to the people who will be contributing to your finances while abroad and plan accordingly.
 Many students begin saving well in advance of their study abroad experiences.